-Lock the vehicle with button () on the radio remote control.
+Lock the vehicle by pressing [®] on the radio remote control.

-Activate the anti-theft alarm system $\Rightarrow$ 29.
+Activate the anti-theft alarm system \Rightarrow 27.

-- Do not park the vehicle on an easily ignitable surface.
-The high temperature of the exhaust system could ignite the surface. - Close the windows and the sunroof. - The engine cooling fans may run after the engine has been switched off ⇔ 220. - After running at high engine speeds or with high engine loads, operate the engine briefly at a low load or run in neutral for approx. 30 seconds before switching off, in order to protect the turbocharger.
+■ The engine cooling fans may run after the engine has been switched off ⇔ 224.

+After running at high engine speeds or with high engine loads, operate the engine briefly at a low load or run in neutral for approx. 30 seconds before switching off, in order to protect the turbocharger.

-Keys, locks $\diamondsuit$ 21, Laying the vehicle up for a long period of time $\diamondsuit$ 219.
+Keys, locks \diamondsuit 20, Laying the vehicle up for a long period of time \diamondsuit 223.